 Travel support for undergraduates was provided by Bill and Melinda Frost.
 Travel support for graduates was provided by Cal Poly Graduate Education.
 We thank you for your support!

-Where in the world is the parrotfish project team?
-This summer, master's student Hannah Rempel and undergraduate research assistants Emma Barton and Peter Vanderbloomer are studying the impacts of parrotfish grazing on coral communities on Bonaire, Dutch Caribbean.
-This work is part of a broader study comparing patterns and impacts of parrotfish grazing across multiple parts of the Caribbean.
+Where in the world is the parrotfish research team?
+Master's student Hannah Rempel and undergraduate research assistants Emma Barton and Peter Vanderbloomer are studying the impacts of parrotfish grazing on coral communities for three months this summer on Bonaire, Dutch Caribbean.
+This work is part of a broader study comparing patterns and impacts of parrotfish grazing across multiple regions of the Greater Caribbean.

-So far, they have mapped and monitored >100 coral colonies with >250 parrotfish grazing scars!
-They photograph these individual scars every few days, and using imaging software they can calculate changes in scar size over time– allowing us to determine how much scar tissue heals and what factors about the scars, corals and sites influence recovery rates.
+What have we been up to?
+So far, we have mapped and monitored >100 coral colonies with >250 parrotfish grazing scars!
+We photograph these individual scars every few days and analyze these images to determine coral healing rates.
+We are also recording information on parrotfish feeding preferences, parrotfish population size, and coral community composition.
+Later, we will assess what characteristics of scars, corals and reef sites influence coral recovery rates.

 It is time for the team to get back underwater and get more data!
 We look forward to sharing the results of our work with you all in the future.

 Thanks for your interest in our field work!
 Masha danki, muchisima gracias, dank u wel!